top of page

 Picapiedra, Peru

-La Villa Martha is a children’s home outside Lima, Peru, operated with the financial support of the Santa Martha Foundation.
-Around a hundred kids, ages 2-17 live on-site, divided into smaller groups according to age.
-Every group has its own facilities (like dormitory and bathroom), and a designated caregiver.
+Villa Santa Martha is a children’s home outside Lima, Peru.
+Around a hundred kids between the ages of two and seventeen live on-site, divided into smaller groups.
+Every group has its own facilities like dormitories and bathrooms as well as a designated caregiver.
 Several psychologists oversee daily routines and have one-on-one conversations with kids and caregivers.
-Founder Papa Roberto visits regularly, while the day-to-day is run by Tio Tom and his helping hands.
-A typical day starts with the kids getting up early, preparing for school, cleaning their dormitories and bathrooms, followed by a communal breakfast with the other groups.
-School and the communal lunch are followed by tutoring sessions and leisure, before it’s time for dinner.
-On weekends, some children enjoy visits from family members and occasionally the team organizes trips to the nearby countryside.
+Founder Papa Roberto visits regularly, while the day-to-day is run by his right hand Tio Tom.
+A typical day starts around 5 am when the kids get up to prepare for school and clean their dormitories and bathrooms, followed by a communal breakfast with the other groups.
+After school there is time for tutoring sessions and leisure.
+On weekends, some children enjoy visits from family members and the team might organize trips to the nearby countryside.
 Volunteers sleep for free in the same dormitories as the kids and are provided three meals a day.
-They help with daily routines, tutoring sessions, or whatever else might be needed at a given time.
-They are also encouraged to come up with their own ideas to implement individual projects.
+They help with daily routines like homework and are encouraged to come up with their own ideas to implement individual projects.

 La Esperanza Granada